I was more than happy to make a special session to my friend and his son who managed to be there again, despite the distance (300+ miles!).

 They escaped by exiting Malar’s Throat at the edge of the city.

 A little Arena fun was now in order to call it a night.

 They had to defeat an innocuous looking old man holding a cloth covered cage.
 The fight was on and the old man let go of his caged pet: a cockatrice!
-Varris got bit once and shook off in extremis the oncoming petrification.
-A few sword slashes got the better of the small beast, despite its master doing his best to heal it with magic in the fight.
+Varis got bit once and shook off in extremis the incoming petrification.
+A few sword slashes sufficed to slay the small beast, despite its master doing his best to heal it with magic in the fight.